-Positive Legacy, a 501(c)(3) not-for-profit organization, is Cloud 9 Adventures’s charitable arm whose mission is to integrate music and service by coordinating environmental and humanitarian service projects.
-Positive Legacy strives to transcend cultural boundaries by attending to the needs and aspirations of the communities we visit on our musical sojourns.
+Positive Legacy, a 501(c)(3) not-for-profit organization, whose mission is to integrate music and service to benefit people and the environment.
+Working with Cloud 9 Adventures, partner organizations and a collective of creative leaders, Positive Legacy coordinates environmental and humanitarian service projects fueled by the power of music.
+We transcend cultural boundaries by attending to the needs and aspirations of the communities we visit on our musical sojourns.
+We create sustainable support through action from musicians and fans.

 Leaving A Positive Legacy